Davis Facial Plastic Surgery Davis Facial Plastic Surgery Davis Facial Plastic Surgery

 Does Insurance Cover Turbinate Surgery?

 During your consultation, Dr. Davis will review your procedure costs.
 Davis Facial Plastic Surgery does not participate in any medical health insurance plans.
-Dr. Davis accepts payment via CareCredit® financing, cash, check, or credit card, as well.
+Dr. Davis accepts payment via CareCredit® financing, cash, and credit card, as well.
 If you have any questions about financing your procedure, contact Davis Facial Plastic Surgery.

 Turbinate hypertrophy causes a range of symptoms that affect your quality of life.
 Contact our office today to schedule a consultation with Dr. Davis, and find out how turbinate surgery can help you!